The Simplicial EHP Sequence in A1-Algebraic Topology: Overview of A1 homotopy theory

-\begin{co} Suppose $\ms_\pt$ is a model structure on $\Spaces_\pt$ that is associated to a left Bousfield localization of the injective global model structure on $\Spaces$, and suppose $X$ is an object of $\Spaces_\pt$.
-The functor $X \wedge \cdot$ preserves $\ms$ weak equivalences. \end{co}
+\begin{co} Let $\ms$ be a symmetric monoidal model structure on $\Spaces$ where the monoidal operation is given by the cartesian product.
+Let $\ms_\pt$ denote the pointed analogue.
+If $X$ is an object of $\Spaces$, then the functor $X \times \cdot$ preserves $\ms$ weak equivalence.
+If $X$ is an object of $\Spaces_\pt$, then the functor $X \wedge \cdot$ preserves $\ms_\pt$ weak equivalences. \end{co}

 \begin{proof} Let $f: Z \to Y$ be a $\ms$ weak equivalence.
 Because $\ms_{\pt}$ is a simplicial model category in which all objects are cofibrant and monomorphisms are cofibrations, it follows from \cite[Corollary 14.3.2]{Riehl} that $\id_{X} \vee f: X \vee Z \to X \vee Y$ is a $\ms$ weak equivalence.